Giacomo Vrioni: 2024 season

 Vrioni was named to the bench for the MLS week 22 Team of the Matchday after scoring a brace against FC Cincinnati.
-He was named to the week 24 Team of the Matchday for his brace in the Revolution's 2-1 home win against Atlanta United.
+He was named to the week 24 Team of the Matchday for his brace in the Revolution's 2–1 home win against Atlanta United.
 Vrioni concluded the season as the Revolution's golden boot winner, finishing with nine goals during the regular season.

 CF Montréal

 On 7 January 2025, Vrioni was acquired by Montreal for $50,000 in 2025 General Allocation Money (GAM).
-He made his debut in a 1-0 loss to Charlotte FC on 12 April.
+He made his debut in a 1–0 loss to Charlotte FC on 12 April.
 Vrioni scored his first goal for the club on 30 April, a "spectacular" volley in the preliminary round of the 2025 Canadian Championship to equalize against Toronto F.C. in the 88th minute.
 He scored his first MLS league goal for the club on 3 May against the Philadelphia Union in a 2–1 loss.
 Vrioni was released by Montréal at the end of their 2025 season.

+Cesena

+On 5 February 2026, Vrioni signed with Serie B club Cesena until 30 June 2026, with an option to extend.

+Wolfsberger AC

+On 10 June 2026, Vrioni returned to Austria with a two-season contract for Wolfsberger AC.
+He previously was the second-best scorer of the 2021–22 Austrian Bundesliga season (Vrioni was tied for top spot with Karim Adeyemi if the goals he scored in the Europa Conference League play-offs are included).